 That hard stance may be softening a bit with Rob Goldstein moving into the role of acting CEO of LV Sands.
 Adelson has reportedly stepped away from his role while undergoing treatment for non-Hodgkin’s lymphoma.

-With the exception of LV Sands, every major gaming company in Las Vegas has expanded their operations into the realm of iGaming.
+With the exception of LV Sands, every major gaming company in Las Vegas has expanded its operations into the realm of iGaming.
 Along with mobile sports betting capabilities, mobile apps for playing casino games online have become a viable source of gaming revenue.

 As it stands right now, the company’s only sports betting presence is through the William Hill retail sportsbook at The Venetian on the Las Vegas Strip.
 A sister site, The Palazzo offers stand-alone sports betting kiosks.